About Bob Barrows

 Special Education Transition Consultant

-• In 2001 began serving as a high school principal and led his school to the Governor’s Award for Distinguished Improvement after his first year.
+- 2001 – Appointed as high school principal, where his leadership earned the school the Governor’s Award for Distinguished Improvement in his first year.

-• Awarded Child Advocate of the Year by the Arc of Mesa County, Colorado in 2021 after only one year of serving as the High School Coordinator of Special Education for the Mesa County school district.
+- 2021 – Honored as Child Advocate of the Year by the Arc of Mesa County after just one year as High School Coordinator of Special Education for Mesa County School District 51.

-• Facilitated state grant initiatives through the Colorado Department of Education in Mesa County.
-Mesa County has become a leader in providing cutting-edge transition strategies and connecting the school district and families to community agencies.
+- Facilitated state grant initiatives through the Colorado Department of Education, helping Mesa County become a leader in transition strategies and school-community agency partnerships.

 Bob Barrows with his dog, Norman,